Love shouldn't HURT!

 Because of this myth, many victims of domestic violence are unwilling to report the abuse, believing they have no resources available to them.
 They may be isolated from friends and family, as well as embarrassed by a situation they feel they are responsible for themselves.
 Domestic violence can affect anyone regardless of age, gender, sexual orientation, marital or social status, or religious preference.
 If you, or someone you know, are being hurt, get help now.
 The resource list will help you find the support you need and deserve.

-If you need more help call the local, state, or national Domestic Violence Program - Today!
+If you or someone you know is experiencing domestic violence, please call the local, state, or national Domestic Violence Program - Today!

 Clark County: (360) 695-0501